-In order to sell your shoes on Kixify, you’ll need to set up a free storefront.
+In order to sell sneakers for cash on Kixify, you’ll need to set up a free storefront.
 There are no setup or listing fees, but you will be charged an 8% commission once your item sells.

 Kixify uses PayPal to process transactions, so your earnings will go straight to your PayPal account.
 As the store owner, you get to set your own shipping, return, exchange, and other policies.
-This flexibility can be great, but it might be a little much if you want to sell your shoes with as little effort as possible.
+This flexibility can be great, but it might be a little much if you want to sell sneakers for cash with as little effort as possible.

 If you’re looking to get rid of some designer heels, buyMYheels has a marketplace for you.

 This site offers a worldwide reach for selling your name brand shoes.
 There is no commission, but you will have to pay a listing fee of £5, which comes out to roughly $7 USD.